Belt (mechanical): Power transmission

+Power transmission loss form

 Pros and cons

 Belt drives are simple, inexpensive, and do not require axially aligned shafts.
 They help protect machinery from overload and jam, and damp and isolate noise and vibration.
 Load fluctuations are shock-absorbed (cushioned).
 They need no lubrication and minimal maintenance.
 They have high efficiency (90–98%, usually 95%), high tolerance for misalignment, and are of relatively low cost if the shafts are far apart.
-Clutch action is activated by releasing belt tension.
+Clutch action can be achieved by shifting the belt to a free turning pulley or by releasing belt tension.
 Different speeds can be obtained by stepped or tapered pulleys.